Computer-Vision-Team-Amsterdam/Detecting-Heavy-Objects/README.md

 These output files we can rename and upload to Azure.

 ## Azure DevOps Pipeline
-Triggered automatically by commit/push to main branch.
+Triggered automatically by commit/push to develop and main branch.

 ### Parameters:
 Automatically triggered pipeline runs can use these parameters only in its default values.
 Intended only for manual runs for pipeline or build test reasons.